adparlor/really-confy/README.md

 `config.local.yml` file.

 This file is entirely optional.
-Since this file is intended as a way of specifying local overrides for the main `config.yml` distributed with your code, Confy will not allow you to check the `config.loca.yml` file into your git repo.
+Since this file is intended as a way of specifying local overrides, it should not be added into your git repo.
+Confy will raise an error if it detects this file in git.

 Example: